egovernments/health-campaign-field-worker-app/packages/attendance_management/README.md

 Add attendance package dependency in pubspec
-Create a bloc which extends attendance listener class and create the override methods Create model classes which import attendance models and add companion class Create repositories local and remote as per project requirements and structure Add typedef for repositories in untils/typedef Initialize repo in network manager, and create oplog Create sql tables in case of offline
+Create a bloc which extends attendance listener class and create the override methods Add typedef for repositories in untils/typedef Initialize repo in network manager
 Add navigation to manage attendance page from hcm app and pass the required fields